tpenaranda/model-log/README.md

 [![Latest Stable Version](https://poser.pugx.org/tpenaranda/model-log/v/stable)](https://packagist.org/packages/tpenaranda/model-log) [![Total Downloads](https://poser.pugx.org/tpenaranda/model-log/downloads)](https://packagist.org/packages/tpenaranda/model-log) [![License](https://poser.pugx.org/tpenaranda/model-log/license)](https://packagist.org/packages/tpenaranda/model-log)

-A Laravel 5 package to automatically log attributes changes on any of your app models.
+A Laravel package to automatically log attributes changes on any of your app models.

 ## About package
 This package is intended for tracking changes of your Eloquent models inside your Laravel application.
 A new DB table will be created and everytime a model attribute is updated an entry will be automatically created on the DB log table.

-## Requirements

-- Laravel 5

-## Installation for Laravel 5.5 (package discovery support)
+## Installation

 Install package using [Composer](http://getcomposer.org).